 Do the Things You Enjoy

 It might be easy to sit in front of the TV all day but if this doesn’t make you happy, you need to find a wider variety of things you can do.
 Reading, painting and puzzles will keep your mind active and boost your creativity but there are all sorts of things you could try.
-Even on a bad day, things like listening to favourite playlist will help to keep away the negativity.
+Even on a bad day, things like listening to a favourite playlist will help to keep away the negativity.

 With a chronic illness, positivity will take some work but fortunately every small thing you do will help.
 With a bit of help and a shift in focus, you can live a happy and fulfilling life with your illness.
 Don’t push yourself unduly, just do what you can each day and remember to feel grateful for all those small joys you find.